 How We Learned to Collaborate and Organize a Global Magnetics Conference from Scratch!

-Cody Trevillian 1,\, Julia Majcherkiewicz 2,\, Shugo Yoshii 3,\, Mariia Efremova 4,#, Mingzhen Feng 5,#, Anna Maria Friedel6,#, Santhosh Sivasubramani7,# Oakland University, United States University of Vigo, Spain Kyoto University, Japan 4 Eindhoven University of Technology, Netherlands 5 University of California, Davis, United States TU Kaiserslautern, Germany 7 IIT Hyderabad, India \ These authors contributed equally. #These authors contributed equally.
-Memories 2023
+Cody Trevillian 1,\, Julia Majcherkiewicz 2,\, Shugo Yoshii 3,\, Mariia Efremova 4,#, Mingzhen Feng 5,#, Anna Maria Friedel6,#, Santhosh Sivasubramani 7,#

+1 Oakland University, United States

+2 University of Vigo, Spain

+3 Kyoto University, Japan

+4 Eindhoven University of Technology, Netherlands

+5 University of California, Davis, United States

+6 TU Kaiserslautern, Germany

+7 IIT Hyderabad, India

 Near the end of every summer since 2020, the IEEE Around-the-Clock Around-the-Globe (AtC-AtG) Magnetics Conference has been a beacon of innovation and worldwide collaboration in magnetics.
 Organized by dedicated graduate and postdoctoral students of the global magnetics community (with generous financial support from the IEEE Magnetics Society, which finances our collaborative tools, the conference platforms and website, and a suite of awards!), AtC-AtG stands out as a virtual conference that genuinely lives up to its name.
-This unique global 24 hour event features contributions exclusively from graduate and postdoctoral students and invited talks from early-career and senior scientists (selected by the graduate and student-run postdoctoral organizing committee!), showcasing oral talks and poster presentations from the global magnetics community!
-Beyond Pandemics: The Evolution of AtC-AtG The conference has evolved beyond its original purpose of responding to the challenges of the global pandemic.
+This unique global 24 hour event features contributions exclusively graduate and postdoctoral students and invited talks from early-career and senior scientists (selected by the graduate and student-run postdoctoral organizing committee!), showcasing oral talks and poster presentations from the global magnetics community!

+Beyond Pandemics: The Evolution of AtC-AtG

+The conference has evolved beyond its original purpose of responding to the challenges of the global pandemic.
 It has begun addressing pre-existing issues, such as the environmental impact of travel and financial barriers to international participation.
 AtC-AtG has become a platform that fosters the exchange of scientific ideas and tackles these broader issues in the academic and scientific communities.

+A Virtual Odyssey Around the World: The AtC-AtG Conference Format

+AtC-AtG takes pride in its format, embracing the virtual realm to create a truly global and inclusive experience.
+The conference spans 24 hours, allowing participants from around the globe to engage in real-time oral talks and poster sessions via Zoom and gather.town, respectively.
+The absence of parallel sessions ensures that attendees can catch all the presentations, fostering a seamless flow of scientific discussions.

-Virtual Poster Sessions: Connecting Across the Remote Gap A notable feature is the virtual poster sessions conducted through a gather.town space (where you directly access the Zoom room for the oral talks, too!).
+Virtual Poster Sessions: Connecting Across the Remote Gap

+A notable feature is the virtual poster sessions conducted through a gather.town space (where you directly access the Zoom room for the oral talks, too!).
 Of course, nothing can completely replicate the in-person experience, but this format comes remarkably close.
 Participants navigate as 2D avatars with video chats popping up as their avatars approach each other, creating a dynamic and engaging environment for interaction-a far cry from the typical static virtual poster sessions.

-Behind the Scenes: International Collaboration, Friendships, and Organizing the 2023 AtC-AtG We asked the 2023 AtC-AtG Organizing Committee to share the unique experience and benefits of organizing AtC-AtG.
-Here's what they had to say: Insights from the Regional Program Committee Co-Chairs Church Vach" A Virtual Odyssey Around the World: The AtC-AtG Conference Format AtC-AtG takes pride in its format, embracing the virtual realm to create a truly global and inclusive experience.
-The conference spans 24 hours, allowing participants from around the globe to engage in real-time oral talks and poster sessions via Zoom and gather.town, respectively.
-The absence of parallel sessions ensures that attendees can catch all the presentations, fostering a seamless flow of scientific discussions.
+Behind the Scenes: International Collaboration, Friendships, and Organizing the 2023 AtC-AtG

+We asked the 2023 AtC-AtG Organizing Committee to share the unique experience and benefits of organizing AtC-AtG.
+Here's what they had to say:

+Insights from the Regional Program Committee Co-Chairs

 Shugo Yoshii (Asia-Pacific Co-Chair):

 "I think the most invaluable experience of working on the AtC-AtG committee is making research friends worldwide.
 To me, definitely the funniest moment is when I meet other committee members at some conference.
 I didn't feel that was the first time we met in person, because we had already deeply discussed many tasks and spent condensed time collaborating.
 So, we were already comrades and brothers with the same experience...If you are interested in working on the committee, trust our experience and jump in with us."

 Julia Majcherkiewicz (Europe, Middle-East, Africa Co-Chair):